-- All deaths directly relating to Covid-19 are reviewed through the Learning from Deaths procedure unless they meet an additional Incident Red Flag in which case they are reviewed under the Incident Reporting and Investigation Policy and Procedure.
-From 1 June to 31 August 2023 there has been no deaths reported where the patient tested positive for Covid-19. - The Trust received 490 death notifications of patients who had been in contact with our service within the 6 months prior to their death.
-There is little variation between male and female deaths; 249 male deaths were reported compared to 241 females. - No Inpatient deaths were recorded. - The Mortality Review Group have temporarily changed the objective of the Case Record Review Thursday meetings with medics.
-The Patient Safety Team Investigation Facilitators are utilising the meetings for advice and medical support for their ongoing investigations. - The Trust has reported five Learning Disability deaths in the reporting timeframe and two patients with a diagnosis of Autism Spectrum Disorder (ASD). - Medical Examiner officers have been established at all Acute Trusts in England and their role will be extended to include deaths occurring in the community, including at NHS Mental Health and Community Trusts.
+- All deaths directly relating to COVID-19 are reviewed through the Learning from Deaths procedure unless they meet an additional Incident Red Flag, in which case they are reviewed under the Incident Reporting and Investigation Policy and Procedure.
+From 1 September to 31 December 2023 there has been one death reported where the patient tested positive for COVID-19. - The Trust received 722 death notifications of patients who had been in contact with our services within the six months prior to their death.
+There is little variation between male and female deaths; 358 male deaths were reported compared to 364 females. - Two inpatient deaths were recorded. - The weekly Mortality Review Group meetings have been redesigned from direct case review to one of assurance and audit with plans in place to utilise this forum more effectively to review deaths closed at Incident Review Tool level and monitor compliance to Trust Red Flags. - Learning the Lessons committee and service line subgroups are under development, the committee replaces the Trust Mortality Committee however was struggling to gain momentum therefore this has been re-designed to form an off shoot of the Trust Executive Incident review group on a monthly basis thus allowing for appropriate senior leadership and ownership. - The Trust has reported eight Learning Disability deaths in the reporting timeframe and two patients with a diagnosis of Autism Spectrum Disorder (ASD). - Medical Examiner officers have been established at all Acute Trusts in England and their role will be extended to include deaths occurring in the community, including at NHS Mental Health and Community Trusts.
 The implementation of this process had been expected by April 2023 however due to the complexities involved in data sharing this has been paused Nationally for community-based services.
 The Patient Safety team will continue to work with Medical Examiners to ensure the Trust maintains momentum in this area. - Good practice identified through case note reviews is fed back to clinicians involved as part of our appreciative learning.

-Strategic Considerations

-1) We will deliver great care by delivering compassionate, person-centred innovative and safe care.

-- 2) We will ensure that the Trust is a great place to work by creating a compassionate, skilled and empowered leadership, creating a vibrant culture where colleagues feel they belong, thrive and are valued. - 3) The Trust is a great partner and actively embraces collaboration as our way of working. - 4) We will make the best use of resources by making financially wise decisions and avoiding wasting resources to ensure financial recovery and long term sustainability.
+Str Strategic Considerations 1) We will deliver great care by delivering compassionate, person-centred innovative and safe care. Х 2) We will ensure that the Trust is a great place to work by creating a compassionate, skilled and empowered leadership, creating a vibrant culture where colleagues feel they belong, thrive and are valued.
+3) The Trust is a great partner and actively embraces collaboration as our way of working.
+4) We will make the best use of resources by making financially wise decisions and avoiding wasting resources to ensure financial recovery and long-term sustainability.